GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 ```

 {{% notice note %}}
-From Godot 3.2, you can write docstrings above any property, signal, or function as a series of comments above their definition, and the GDScript language server will show them in the docs completion.
+Starting from Godot 3.2, you can write docstrings as a series of comments above any class, property, signal, or function.
+The GDScript language server will show the comments as part of the description in the code completion box.
 You can also use that to create a code reference with our tool [GDScript Docs Maker](https://github.com/GDQuest/gdscript-docs-maker).
 {{% / notice %}}

-After that enums, constants, exported, public (regular name), and pseudo-private (starting with `_`) variables, in this order.
+After signals, the order is: enums, constants, exported variables, public variables (regular name), and pseudo-private variables (starting with `_`), in this order.

 Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
 This order is important because exported variables might depend on previously defined enums and constants.